ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_combined_indices.rst

 Diagnostics are stored in diag_scripts/magic_bsc/

-* combined_indices.r : calculates the area-weighted means and multi-model means, with or without weights
+* combined_indices.R : calculates the area-weighted means and multi-model means, with or without weights